Alfresco/docs-alfresco/_includes/ags/add-record-metadata.md

-All records in the File Plan have metadata, which you can think of as records properties.
+All records in the {% include tooltip.html word="fileplan" text="File Plan" %} have metadata, which you can think of as records properties.

 If you associate the record with a specific type by selecting the **Add Record Metadata** option then additional metadata options are required for the record.
-You need to complete all the required metadata before you can set a record to complete.
+You need to complete all the required metadata before you can set a record to {% include tooltip.html word="recordcompleted" text="complete" %}.

-The **Add Record Metadata** option is only available in DoD 5015.2-STD compliant Records Management sites.
+The **Add Record Metadata** option is only available in {% include tooltip.html word="dod50152std" text="DoD 5015.2-STD" %} compliant Records Management sites.

 >**Note:** Adding record metadata isn't mandatory, but can be useful to allow additional metadata to be added against a file.

 1. Hover over an incomplete record in the File Plan and click **More** then **Add Record Metadata**.

-    >**Tip:** For non-electronic records the **Add Record Metadata** is available as soon as you hover over them, you don't need to click **More**.
+    >**Tip:** For non-{% include tooltip.html word="electronicrecord" text="electronic records" %} the **Add Record Metadata** is available as soon as you hover over them, you don't need to click **More**.

     The available record types are displayed.